ovnicraft/provisioning/vagrant-ubuntu-shell/README.md

+Caution: Every time you vagrant up/reaload shared folder (where the git is cloned to) will be erased.
+Caution: That means, your ODOO installation will be gone.
+Caution: You might copy the content out of the shared folder on your host to keep it and put it back afterwards.
+Caution: You're also advised not to use `vagrant halt/up`, but `vagrant suspend/reload`

 ##### Purpose:

 * Help you set up a vitual machine with your preferred ODOO version running in no time and no hassle.